s4asrana/Credit_Card_Default/README.md

 # Credit_Card_Default using SVM

+The task here is to classify whether a person will default or not on their credit card using various feautures like age, sex, marital status, past payments etc.

-For this problem I built support vector machine for classification(using scikit learn and the Radial Basis Function(RBF) kernel).
-The training dataset contains both continuous and categorical data from the UCI Machine Learning Repository to classify whether a person wil default or not on their credit card.
+To accomplish the task I built support vector machine for classification(using scikit learn and the Radial Basis Function(RBF) kernel).
+The training dataset contains both continuous and categorical data from the UCI Machine Learning Repository to classify whether a person will default or not on their credit card.

 For this problem I used the following steps:,
     1. Importing the data and necessary libraries.